developers-cosmos/Meme-Generator/README.md

 # Meme-Generator (MemeGen)

-MemeGen is a web application which generates memes automatically.
-All the user has to do is to upload a picture and MemeGen will take it from there giving you amusing memes written on the image.
+MemeGen is a web application which generates memes automatically according to the given image.
+All the user has to do is upload a clear picture, and our application analyses the expression of the person in the image producing amusing memes.
+The user also has an option of downloading the image from the webpage.

 ## How it works:
 The understanding of working of this project will require you to understand a few fancy terms such as: